laataiasu/laataiasu.github.io/content/post/2020-07-24-brief-review-kdrama/index.md

 ### Please Comeback Mister

-Divinity comedy that really fun to watch about a hard workman that accidentally died and come back again to life to prove that his dying is not suicide.
+Divinity comedy that really fun to watch about a hard workman that accidentally died and come back again to life to prove that his dying is not [[Suicide]].
 Stopped until episode 11 because apparently my sister only download until that episode and I didn't curious about the ending until now.

 ### Reply 1988